Mburu-Elvis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. **1-alphabet.c**
 - a function that prints the alphabet in lowercase, followed by a new line
 - using _putchar only (twice)

+3. **2-print_alphabet_x10.c**
+- a function that prints the alphabets a-z
+- the alphabets are printed 10 times